xioren/ImageGoblin/README.md

   python3 image_goblin.py --local urls.txt --silent
   ```

 + *Generic:* For any site without a specific goblin.
 Greedy.
 By default, this mode will automatically try to remove common cropping.
-Explicitly passing a modifier via '--format' overrides this functionality.
+Using the '--format' option overrides this functionality.
 The usage format is '--format _mode_ _modifier_[ _replacement_]'. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_ _replacement_' substitutes, while 'rem _modifier_' removes.

   *Examples:*